Everything You Need to Know About S-Corps

 You may have heard that if you’re going to start a business, you need to choose an S-Corp.

-In fact, you may have just formed one because so and so said you should.
+In fact, you may have formed one because your cousin’s hairdresser’s neighbor’s aunt who is a CPA said you should.
 It happens.

 Most people form S-Corporations so they can pay less self-employment tax.
 Regular LLCs must pay self-employment tax on every dollar of net income.
 S-Corps only pay self-employment tax on the portion of income that is paid out via payroll to the shareholders.
 The caveat is that the payroll must be reasonable.
 Per the IRS, all shareholders of an S-Corporation that provide more than minor services to the business are required to be paid a “reasonable salary” – in other words, they want to make sure that business owners aren’t avoiding their portion of self-employment taxes (ie Social Security and Medicare).